xbujna00/DE1/README.md

 ![Kmap1](mapa.png)

-### The K-map for the "grater" function is as follows:
+### The K-map for the "less" function is as follows:

 ![Kmap2](mapa1.png)